 The workspace is where you create a sketch.
 Common functions and methods are displayed as element blocks.
-The element blocks can be dragged to the work space.
+The element blocks can be added to the work space.
 Each element block includes attributes.
 The element blocks are connected with lines, which outlines the "path of execution".
-Starting from the first element, the program will executed each consecutive element ...
-One after another until the end.
+Starting from the first element, the program will executed each consecutive element and stop at the last element.

 Load the default example project for your robot from either the top menu's File->Open option, or the EZ-Cloud->Open.
 Remember, the default example project is named after your robot, which will be JD, or Six, Roli, etc..
 This was covered in the tutorials while assembling your robot.
 If your robot requires a servo profile, ensure you have loaded the one which was created during the assembly tutorials.

 *Note: The elements available in RoboScratch (camera tracking, actions, sound, etc.) are only available when respective controls have been added to the project.
 This means, if you load a project that does not have a Camera Control, any RoboScratch camera related elements will not appear.
 You can learn more about EZ-Builder Controls by clicking HERE.